 A lot of regulars at small stakes tend to play post-flop very poorly.
 They rely on bullying pre-flop and continuation betting the flop.
 When they are called, they often have no clue how to play the turn and river.

 On the later streets the pots are bigger and so are the bets.
-This is where most of the value comes from in Hold'em.
+This is where most of the value comes from in six-max game.

 If you allow them to continue with worse hands than you hold, and you play better post-flop than they do, you'll ultimately win more money.
 So stop trying to make them fold their inferior hands before the flop.